jayjay3108/mongocloudipupdater/README.md

 - Know when the IP was last updated
 - Identify who was using the computer
 - Distinguish between different locations if you use the script on multiple machines

+---

+setup-migration.ps1:
+This script will:

+1. Install Go if it's not already installed
+2. Install the golang-migrate tool
+3. Set up the necessary environment variables
+4. Place migrate.exe in an accessible location

+---

+mongo-ip-monitor.ps1:
+Key improvements in this version:

+1. Removed all migration-related code
+2. Added automatic cleanup of old IP entries
+3. Better error handling and logging
+4. Maintains a single IP entry per computer
+5. More detailed status logging

+The script will:

+1. Create a monitoring service that runs every 15 minutes
+2. Check your current IP address
+3. Update MongoDB Atlas Network Access when your IP changes
+4. Remove old IP entries for your computer
+5. Maintain detailed logs in `C:\\MongoIPMonitor\\ip-monitor.log`

+New features:

+- Automatic cleanup of old IP entries
+- Better tracking of which computer added which IP
+- More robust error handling
+- Detailed logging of all operations
+- Automatic task scheduling